 Decorate your own turkey-

 Have an outline of a turkey on a brown piece of construction paper.
 Decorate the turkey with cereal, beads, pasta, feathers, or have each child bring something from home to share in the decorating.
 Each comes out so different, and each child can tell you which one is their’s when hung up!!

-paint child’s palm of hand and thumb brown, paint each finger a different color (red, yellow, orange, purple) have child gently place hand in middle on top of a half sheet of folded paper.
+paint child’s palm of the hand and thumb brown, paint each finger a different color (red, yellow, orange, purple) have child gently place hand in the middle on top of a half sheet of folded paper.

 This isn’t just a turkey,